adamLutPhi/MachineLearner/README.md

 The best learning is the One where pushing, to face off the Poly-shaped, Spaghetti monster complexity (like this one)

 **2. Relaxed**
-keep Space in mind, call for relaxation, when Early _signs_ :
+Keep Space in mind, call for relaxation, when Early _signs_ :

 - Once `Creativity` starts lacking, - new ideas become `transparent`
 - `Novelity` vanishes into thin air, & Cloud of Routine takes over (its shadows become in everywhere you go)